 A common cause of binocular double vision is a squint or strabismus.

-This occurs when the eyes are not properly aligned.
+This condition occurs when the eyes are not correctly aligned.
 Strabismus is relatively common in children.
 However, the condition does not always result in double vision.

-- The nerves controlling the eyes muscles have abnormalities.
+- the nerves controlling the eye muscles have abnormalities

-- Stroke or transient ischemic attack (TIA): In a stroke, blood fails to reach the brain due to an obstruction in the blood vessels.
+- Stroke or transient ischemic attack: In a stroke, blood fails to reach the brain due to an obstruction in the blood vessels.
 This can affect the blood vessels supplying the brain or nerves controlling the eye muscles and cause double vision.

-- Aneurysm: An aneurysm is a bulge in a blood vessel.
-This can press on the nerve of the eye muscle.
+- Aneurysm: This is a bulge in a blood vessel, and it can press on the nerve of the eye muscle.

 - Convergence insufficiency: In this condition, the eyes do not work together correctly.
-The cause is unknown, but it is thought to be due to the muscles that control the eye not lining up correctly.
+The cause is unknown but thought to be due to the neuromuscular ability (the nerves’ control of muscle function) being

 - Diabetes: This can affect the blood vessels that supply the retina at the back of the eye.
 It can also affect the nerves that control eye muscle movements.

-- Myasthenia gravis: This can cause weakness in the muscles, including those that control the eyes.
+- Myasthenia gravis: This condition can cause weakness in the muscles, including those that control the eyes.

 - Brain tumors and cancers: A tumor or growth behind the eye can interfere with free movement or damage the optic nerve.

-- Multiple sclerosis: MS is a disease that affects the central nervous system, including the nerves in the eyes.
+- Multiple sclerosis (MS): MS affects the central nervous system, including the nerves in the eyes.

 - Black eye: An injury can cause blood and fluid to collect around the eye.
 This can put pressure on the eye itself or the muscles and nerves around it.